Lasso and probabilistic inequalities for multivariate point processes: Bernstein type inequalities for multivariate point processes

-} \end{Th} This result is based on the exponential martingale for counting processes, which has been used for a while in the context of the counting process theory.
-See for instance \cite{Bre}, \cite{SW} or \cite{vdG}.
-This basically gives a concentration inequality taking the following form (see (\ref{sho})) (the result is stated here in its univariate form for comparison purposes): for any $x>0$,
+This result is based on the exponential martingale for counting processes, which has been used for a long time in the context of the counting process theory.
+See, for instance, \cite{Bre,SW} or \cite{vdG}.
+This basically gives a concentration inequality taking the following form (the result is stated here in its univariate form for comparison purposes): for any $x>0$,

-Typically, in (\ref{sho2}), $\rho$ is not random and $B$ is a deterministic upper bound of $\sup_{s\in[0,\tau]} |H_s|$.
-The leading term for moderate values of $x$ and $\tau$ large enough is $\sqrt{2\rho x}$ where the constant $\sqrt{2}$ is not improvable since this coincides with the rate of the central limit theorem for martingales.
-Theorem~\ref{th:weakBer} consists in plugging the estimate $\hat{v}=H^2\bullet N_{\tau}$ instead of a non sharp deterministic upper bound of $v=H^2\bullet \Lambda_{\tau}$.
-The proof is based on a peeling argument that was first introduced in \cite{LS} for Gaussian processes.